- What You'll Learn

 Choose a survey-taking view that matches your purpose.

-The restaurant diner may be young or old.
-The audience may be technically adept or a layman.
-The audience may be local or foreign.
-The audience may be college students or working professionals.
-It is important to choose a survey style that suits your survey audience.
+A restaurant diner may be young or old, technically adept or a layman, local or foreign, a college student or a working professional.
+Choose a survey style that suits your audience.

-Let’s consider that your restaurant diner is young.
-Younger audiences tend to like surveys that are vibrant and colorful.
-So, it is appropriate to go for a vibrant design.
+Say your restaurant diner is young.
+Younger audiences tend to like surveys that are bright and colorful, so a vibrant design is a good fit.

-On the contrary, you need to know how to design surveys when your restaurant diner is old.
-Older audiences prefer very neat and easy-to-understand surveys.
-In this case, having vibrant colors and dynamic elements may confuse the older audience.
-So, it is better to use a survey design style that is neat, minimalistic, and easy to understand.
+When your restaurant diner is older, the approach changes.
+Older audiences prefer surveys that are neat and easy to follow.
+Vibrant colors and dynamic elements can confuse them, so it is better to use a design that is neat, minimalist, and easy to understand.

-When you create a survey, your design must be consistent from beginning to end.
-Consider framing your brand guidelines, if you don’t have one yet.
-Consistent logo, colors, and fonts are essential.
-Consistent design improves the respondent's trust in your survey & builds loyalty.
+When you create a survey, keep the design consistent from beginning to end.
+If you don't have brand guidelines yet, consider putting some together.
+A consistent logo, colors, and fonts are essential.
+Consistent design raises the respondent's trust in your survey and builds loyalty.

 Below is a screenshot of the BlockSurvey Brand Kit.

-Images bring life to a survey; however, remember to use images thoughtfully.
-Images should complement the survey, not overwhelm it.
+Images bring a survey to life, but use them thoughtfully.
+An image should complement the survey, not overwhelm it.

-It takes time to browse through image libraries and choose an image that is a perfect fit for your survey.
+Browsing image libraries for the right fit takes time.
 Use a photo editor to align images with your brand guidelines.
-Also, while using images, be sure you have the right to use an image to avoid copyright issues.
+And before you use any image, make sure you have the right to use it so you avoid copyright issues.

 Be prepared upfront and upload images to the BlockSurvey Brand Kit.

 Colors evoke emotions.
-Smart usage of colors is essential to fields such as marketing, market research, and branding.
+Using them well matters in fields like marketing, market research, and branding.

-Understand the psychology behind colors to influence the mood of your respondents.
-Each color carries with it a subconscious message that can profoundly influence your respondents’ thoughts, moods, and decisions.
+Understand the psychology behind colors so you can influence your respondents' mood.
+Each color carries a subconscious message that affects your respondents' thoughts, moods, and decisions.

 For example,